The Supersonic Project: The Early Evolutionary Path of SIGOs: Timescale Analysis of the Evolution of SIGOs

 The timescale for gravitational collapse is important to determining whether a SIGO can achieve the overdensities needed to form stars.
 In order for this to occur, a SIGO needs to be able to collapse within a shorter time span than the fall-back timescale to nearby DM halos.
 If this condition is not satisfied, the SIGO will fall into a nearby DM halo before it forms stars, becoming disrupted by tides or external pressure.
 As a starting point for this timescale comparison, we calculate a free collapse timescale:

-depicted in Figure \ref{Fig:AgeVsMass} for a representative SIGO, and in Appendix \ref{Sec:appendix}, Figure \ref{Fig:CollapseTimescale} for individual SIGOs.
-For the collapse timescale for a typical SIGO in Figure \ref{Fig:AgeVsMass}, we assume a representative range of peak densities.
+depicted in Figure~\ref{Fig:AgeVsMass} for a representative SIGO, and in Appendix \ref{Sec:appendix}, Figure~\ref{Fig:CollapseTimescale} for a depiction of individual SIGOs.
+For the collapse timescale for a typical SIGO in Figure~\ref{Fig:AgeVsMass}, we assume a representative range of peak densities, based on the range of densities in SIGOs at $z=20$ in Run $2$vH$2$ (see Appendix \ref{Sec:appendix} for more details).
 The upper bound density is taken as

 The lower bound density is taken to be

 where $\rho$ has units of g/cm$^3$.
 Here we use peak rather than mean densities to reflect that the SIGO's star formation is likely primarily occurring in its most dense regions: the process of star formation in a SIGO is not $100\%$ efficient.